davidlinner/mpu6050/README.md

 Minimal Node.js module for reading the raw data from an MPU6050.

-This module has been tested on a BeagleBone Black.
+This module has been tested on a BeagleBone Black and a Raspberry PI 3B+.

 ## Install